jwhitham/spdif-bit-exactness-tools/fpga/README.md

 - D5: Git revision
   - The first 32 bits of the number produced by "git rev-parse HEAD" at build time.
   - The most significant bit appears in the top left.
+  - In this mode the compressor and delay are disabled and the device acts as a passthrough, but unlike the passthrough mode, the S/PDIF data is re-encoded

 No CPU, no software
 -------------------